 top of page

-THIS IS WHAT UTOPIA
+THIS IS WHAT UTOPIA LOOKS LIKE

 a performance installation to imagine a liveable future.

-the horrors that unfold if we stick with the status quo.
+Awareness of the climate crisis & its impacts has grown hugely in recent years.
+Yet the focus is on the horrors that unfold if we stick with the status quo.
 Unearthing these horrors isn’t igniting change fast enough; we think it’s time for a different approach focussed on hope, optimism and big ideas.

 Developed with students at Parliament Hill School, Camden Youth Theatre and St Andrews university, alongside climate academics through UCL Culture, and climate activists.
 Participants responded to a creative invitation to imagine a liveable future.
-These responses were used to devise a performance installation, using materials, movement, sound and text to create an underground space for radical imagination and climate optimism.
+These responses were used to devise a performance installation, using materials, movement, sound and text to create an space for radical imagination and climate optimism.

 "it made me think in a way I hadn’t thought about the